PyxisSociety/SANDAL2/Docs/events.md

     setOnClickElementSDL2(e,click);
     /* ----------------------------------- */

-    /* PollEventSDL2 : function to catch events, return 1 when the user clicked on the cross to close the window, we will speak about it later */ while(!PollEventSDL2(NULL)){
+    /* PollEventSDL2 : function to catch events, return 1 when the user clicked on the cross to close the window */ while(!PollEventSDL2(NULL)){
 	/* updating the window content, mandatory when you change things in your window while running */ updateWindowSDL2();